Florent-R75/P7_Kasa/README.md

 1. A homepage with a image's grid of the housing.
 2. An about page who present the guidelines of the company.
 3. An error/no page who capture the errors of navigation.
-4. A card page who present the individual housing with specific informations
+4. A card page who present the individual housing with specific informations.

 ### Functionnal Specifications :